Gaussian curvature: Theorema egregium

 Gauss's Theorema egregium (Latin: "remarkable theorem") states that Gaussian curvature of a surface can be determined from the measurements of length on the surface itself.
 In fact, it can be found given the full knowledge of the first fundamental form and expressed via the first fundamental form and its partial derivatives of first and second order.
 Equivalently, the determinant of the second fundamental form of a surface in R^{3} can be so expressed.
 The "remarkable", and surprising, feature of this theorem is that although the definition of the Gaussian curvature of a surface S in R^{3} certainly depends on the way in which the surface is located in space, the end result, the Gaussian curvature itself, is determined by the intrinsic metric of the surface without any further reference to the ambient space: it is an intrinsic invariant.
 In particular, the Gaussian curvature is invariant under isometric deformations of the surface.

 In contemporary differential geometry, a "surface", viewed abstractly, is a two-dimensional differentiable manifold.
 To connect this point of view with the classical theory of surfaces, such an abstract surface is embedded into R^{3} and endowed with the Riemannian metric given by the first fundamental form.
 Suppose that the image of the embedding is a surface S in R^{3}.
 A local isometry is a diffeomorphism f : U → V between open regions of R^{3} whose restriction to S ∩ U is an isometry onto its image.
 Theorema egregium is then stated as follows:

 For example, the Gaussian curvature of a cylindrical tube is zero, the same as for the "unrolled" tube (which is flat).
 On the other hand, since a sphere of radius R has constant positive curvature R^{−2} and a flat plane has constant curvature 0, these two surfaces are not isometric, not even locally.
 Thus any planar representation of even a small part of a sphere must distort the distances.
-Therefore, no cartographic projection is perfect.
+Therefore, no cartographic projection can ever be perfect.